- What do I need to know?

 We have covered this topic before, but it’s important to reiterate that having boat insurance doesn't mean that your boat lift is automatically covered.
 This holds true with ice coverage too.
 Be sure that if you have a boat lift, traditional, or floating lift, that your insurance policy covers it, or you could be looking at a hefty repair bill or total damage replacement.

 Boat and boat lift insurance is a big priority, along with adding ice coverage.
 It’s also important to pick the right boat lift for your situation and climate.
 Jet Dock offers floating boat lifts that can withstand iced-in conditions as they move with the current and don’t have mechanical parts.
-They’re also completely portable so you can store your boat lift indoors alongside your boat.
+These docks that can stay in ice are also completely portable so you can store your boat lift indoors alongside your boat.
 Check out our dock builder today and get a boat lift that will offer maximum protection for your investments.

 By answering a few quick questions we will be able to tell you which dock or boat lift is the perfect fit for you.Start Now! ▶